jgroschwitz/GrAPES/README.md

 python evaluate_call_categories.py -gt path/to/AMR/testset -pt path/to/parser/output/AMR/testset -gg corpus/corpus.txt -pg path/to/your/parser/output/gRAPES/corpus.txt
 ```

 The `-gt` argument is the path to your copy of the AMR testset and the `-pt` argument is the path to your parser output for the AMR testset.
 The `-gg` argument is the path to the GrAPES file `corpus.txt` and `-pg` is the path to your parser output on that file.

-This will automatically detect whether you've added the PTB and AMR testset sentences.
+This will automatically detect whether you've added the PTB and AMR testset sentences in setup step B.

-If you only have the AMR testset or GrAPES predictions, see below.
+You can also evaluate on only the AMR testset, or only the GrAPES testset, simply by leaving out the other parameters.

-### AMR 3.0 testset only
+AMR 3.0 testset only:

 ```commandline
 python evaluate_call_categories.py -gt path/to/AMR/testset -pt path/to/parser/output/AMR/testset
 ```

-### GrAPES testset only
+ GrAPES testset only:

-This will automatically detect whether you've added the PTB and AMR testset sentences.

 ```commandline
 python evaluate_call_categories.py -gg corpus/corpus.txt -pg path/to/your/parser/output/gRAPES/corpus.txt
 ```

 ### What do to if you are missing PTB or AMR 3.0